Welcome to “Mercy High School kidnapped the God Squad column.”

-Q: How do we find the strength to keep working to end social injustices when we know that they will never be fully eliminated?
+Q: Hello, Rabbi Gellman.
+I am a junior at Mercy High School and enjoy reading your articles.
+I have a couple of unrelated questions after reading your latest article.
+Do you believe that a person’s soul mate can be different from the person that God wants us to be with, or that they are the same person?
+Another question that I often think about is how do we find the strength to keep working to end social injustices when we know they will never be fully eliminated?
 Thank you for taking the time to thoughtfully answer the questions people send you; as a reader, I really appreciate it!